What if you know the area of the parallelogram, can you find the height?

 How do you find the height of a Parallelogram if it is not given?

-The area of a parallelogram is found by multiplying the base times the height, but there is a slight twist.
+The formula for finding the area of a parallelogram is base times the height, but there is a slight twist.

 The height is not the side length like you might use in a rectangle, but instead it is the altitude.